-In this case, a virtual assistant can help visualize this list of elements that users need to go through in the form of onscreen tours they need to complete to reach their goal.
+In this case, a Learn more about employee training and support can help visualize this list of elements that users need to go through in the form of onscreen tours they need to complete to reach their goal.

 Tracking progress and rewarding completion will allow you to increase engagement!

 Communicate with Users Individually

 We deal with an awful amount of new software every day.
 Investing time in learning each new platform is time-consuming and highly unproductive.

 Users who feel guided during onboarding are more likely to go through the entire process.

 Imagine I give you a Rubik’s cube and tell you how rewarding and fun it is to solve it.
 Once I convince you I then leave the room and send you a couple of links to Youtube videos that teach you how to solve it.
 Now you’re sitting there alone and you open the videos.
 Even if I managed to persuade you about the fact that solving the cube will make you a better person, will you spend one hour of your time alone watching videos and trying to solve the puzzle all by yourself afterwards?

 Probably not.
 But what if I sit next to you and we go through all the steps together and you end up with a solved cube in your hand in a very short time?
 How would you feel in that case?

 Guiding your users individually is possible..even at scale.

 Again, Learn more about employee training and support allow you to walk users through all the processes interactively and comment on each step while rewarding them individually.